Looking for Brisbane's new eats? There's plenty to choose from with a host of great new comers opening at the end of 2012.

-One new restaurant missing from this list is Philip Johnson's new Bistro One Eleven.
 Stay tuned for a blog post on this soon.
 And, just between us, there's actually 11 on the list.
 I just couldn't stop.

 One to watchGallery One has turned shopping centre dining expectations on their head with a slick fit out and an Italian themed menu at Westfield Carindale.
 It’s the latest baby of Tony Di Vincenzo, a first generation Aussie with a passion for great food and shared dining and gun chef Trent Robson, ex Pier Nine, 1899 Enoteca, Belle Epoque and Pescatore.
 Innovations include a ‘work table’ where you can plug in your lap top and take advantage of the free Wi-Fi plus cheeky replica Him & Her chairs modelled on male and female derrieres by Fabio Novembre.

 Street of changeIt’s all happening on James Street.
 Cru Bar has opened a new offshoot called At Sixes and Sevens at 67 James Street while James Street Bistro took just two weeks to remodel and emerge as Chow House.
 Owners, the Andronis family, said they were responding to the street’s development with an all-day long robust, flavour driven dining experience and a competitive price point.
 With chef Timmy Kemp at the helm the menu buzzes with original interpretations of Asian street food and a few old faves including nasi goreng.